 The flipside to this is not amazing pay, with newly qualified solicitors on £63,000.
 A fairly unremarkable financial performance this year – which saw a modest 1.8% increase in the firm’s UK revenue to £128.9 million result in a drop in UK profit per equity partner (PEP) to £481,000 – suggests that rookies may have to wait for a while for a further remuneration boost, but watch this space.
 Legal Cheek understands that most junior lawyers in the firm’s tech and media teams are relatively content with their salaries, but that there are grumbles in corporate where some feel that their efforts are not rewarded commensurately to their peers at other firms.

+The training is very thorough, with a two-week training period before you start in your first seat, and then department specific training within each seat.
 Partners are said to be “busy yet approachable” and the vibe among trainees is apparently excellent.
 One tells us: “The great thing about moving departments is becoming friends with new trainees and they are always there for support.”
 The camaraderie often continues outside work, with a regular drinks scene.
-It helps that the work/life balance is some of the best in the City.
-However, be warned if you are in corporate or finance, “where you could be paid a lot more for the hours you're doing”.
+“There are great trainee events organised by the trainee solicitor council,” we are told.